 With more than 30 years of experience under our belts, SilverStone Jewellery is your first stop when it comes to getting your white gold rhodium plated or repairing your precious jewellery.

-Our studio is located on the North Shore, Auckland and is open 9am - 7pm Monday to Saturday via appointment, if you need to see us outside these times, please ask as we are pretty flexible and will try to fit in with your schedule..
+Our studio is located on the North Shore, Auckland and is open 10am - 5pm Monday to Saturday via appointment, if you need to see us outside these times, please ask as we are pretty flexible and will try to fit in with your schedule..
 Unlike some franchise jewellery stores, all our work is carried out in-house in our fully equipped studio workshop, so you can rest assured that your jewellery is in safe hands from start to finish.

 Bring your jewellery in for a consultation with our master jeweller, Alex.
 Alternatively, for greater convenience, you can send your jewellery in via signed courier from anywhere in New Zealand.

 How much does it cost to get my jewellery rhodium plated in Auckland?

 We’re proud to offer a competitively priced service.
-We can rhodium plate most pieces of jewellery for just $55, though this can vary in some instances depending on the size and thickness of the item in question.
+We can rhodium plate most white gold rings for just $65, though this can vary in some instances depending on the size and thickness of the ring in question.

 We’ll have your jewellery plated, sparkling and ready for you to wear again within just three days.